rachit-j/ww3/fibonacci.md

             const value = fibonacciArray[index];

-            // calculate the angle and radius for each point in the swirl const angle = index * 10; // Adjust the angle increment for a better swirl const radius = value * radiusFactor;
+            // calculate the angle and radius for each point in the swirl const angle = index * 10; // adjust the angle increment for a better swirl const radius = value * radiusFactor;

             // calculate the coordinates for each point based on the angle and radius